How to make 3D medical animations: step-by-step process explained

 Storyboarding

-Before jumping into full animation, a detailed storyboard is created to map out every scene and sequence.
+Before jumping into full animation, a detailed storyboard maps out every scene and sequence.
 The storyboard acts as a frame-by-frame guide, helping the team visualize:

 The sequence of events — What happens in each scene, from start to finish.